BrittniKarat/web-sprint-challenge-advanced-web-applications/README.md

 ### Login Authentication
 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

-* [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
+* [x ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
 On a successful login, redirect user to the `View.js` component.
-* [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
+* [x ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 Codegrade autotests will fail without them.**
-* [ ] **Make sure that the submit button to your login form includes the id="submit" attribute.
+* [x ] **Make sure that the submit button to your login form includes the id="submit" attribute.
 Codegrade autotests will fail without them.**
 * [ ] In `Login.js`, add a p tag that will display an error if one occurs.
 Add in all state functionality needed to support error display.
-* [ ] **Make sure your error p tag has an id="error" attribute attached.
+* [x ] **Make sure your error p tag has an id="error" attribute attached.
 Codegrade autotests will fail without them.**
-* [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
+* [x ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
 Complete successful login auth flow and redirect to `View.js.`
 * [ ] Display an appropriate error message when login is not successful.

 ### Route Authentication